 1. Availability of Blood Banks

-Also, some of the available blood banks do not run on a 24 hour basis.
+Also, some of the available blood banks do not run on a 24-hour basis.
 Issues that contribute to this include; power failure and low staffing.
+The unavailability of blood banks is one of the major blood donation challenges in Nigeria.

 2. Poor Blood Bank Maintenance